civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 34

-English and French are the languages of work in all federal institutions, and employees of all federal institutions have the right to use either official language in accordance with this Part.
+  ****(1)**** English and French are the languages of work in all federal institutions, and employees of all federal institutions have the right to use either official language in accordance with this Part.

+  **(2)** Persons appointed by the Governor in Council to the following positions in federal institutions must, on their appointment, follow the necessary language training to be able to speak and understand clearly both official languages:

+    deputy minister, associate deputy minister and positions of equivalent ranks.

 ### Section 15